GiorgiChekurishvili/EventTicketAPI/README.md

 - **Favoriting Events**: Mark events as favorites for quick access.
 - **Caching**: Uses Redis for caching frequently accessed data.
 - **MailSending**: Uses SMTP client and Mailkit library for EmailSending bought ticket information and verification token to verify the latest registered user
+- **ImageUpload/Retrieve**: uses byte to upload image for different events and retrieve them.

 ## Technologies Used